Student Services Office Information

 Students are NOT permitted to park in the alleyway behind the CGSB.
 These parking spaces are reserved for staff only and are closely monitored.
 Your vehicle will be towed in the case of infringement.

 There is an unsecured bicycle rack to the rear of the building which students are welcome to use.
 Most students house their bikes in the eastern stairwell.
 If you do so, please make sure your bicycle does not obscure the exit, the stairs or the emergency exit.

 Bus and train information can be found on the Transperth website.
 The Perth Red CAT also stops directly in front of CGSB.

 Staying in touch

 The Curtin University Alumni provides graduates with extensive social and career networking opportunities now and into the future.
 They provide a forum for ongoing graduate participation in the affairs of the University, raise funds for student scholarships and campus building projects, monitor the relevance of University academic courses to the continuing needs of graduates in their subsequent professional development and careers, and promote the reputation of the University throughout the wider community, both nationally and internationally.
 The Curtin Graduate School of Business Alumni Chapter is built upon a shared appreciation of the value of graduate study, and the life-long friendships formed in the common pursuit of higher learning.
 The Chapter exists for its interested stakeholders: current students, graduates, staff of Curtin University, and the wider business community.
-The Chapter is dedicated to raising the public profile of the MBA and MBL qualifications, and indirectly the eminence of the Curtin Graduate School of Business.
+The Chapter is dedicated to raising the public profile of the MBA qualification, and indirectly the eminence of the Curtin Graduate School of Business.
 The chapter also seeks to encourage the pursuit of academic excellence and leadership.